tc39/proposal-temporal/docs/cookbook.md

 Likewise, here are some examples of taking an existing date and adjusting the month, but keeping the day and year the same.

-Depending on the behaviour you want, you will need to pick the right `disambiguation` option, but the default of `"constrain"` should be correct for most cases.
+Depending on the behaviour you want, you will need to pick the right `overflow` option, but the default of `"constrain"` should be correct for most cases.

 ```javascript
 {{cookbook/adjustMonth.mjs}}